ibm-cloud-docs/mqcloud/learn/mqoc_security.md

 ## Default Security Features

 1. MQ channels provide the option to encrypt data in transit from applications and administrators using TLS connections.
 There is some configuration for the customer to apply to enable the TLS capability
-2. A default TLS server certificate is configured for the queue manager signed by a public Certificate Authority such as DigiCert
+2. A default TLS server certificate is configured for the queue manager signed by a public Certificate Authority such as Let's Encrypt
 3. Queue manager channels are configured by default with username/password authentication, which is backed by the IBM Cloud Identity and Access Management (IAM) for user and application management
 4. All persisted queue manager data including messages, configuration and logs, is encrypted at rest using full disk encryption on storage volumes.
 5. IBM MQ provides extensive features for providing fine grained access control to specific resources such as queues/topics within the queue manager, which can be leveraged in the same way as for on-premises customer deployments